rjjrbatarao/XTimer/README.md

 ![image](https://github.com/user-attachments/assets/63c0340e-661f-44b5-b3ec-7f2ea1a9bdfb)

 ## Your device will reboot, when ready Blue light connect to `hvfl-xxxxxxxxxxxx` WiFi.
-- Ip address is 192.168.4.1 follow through the setup process. you can press Next to skip all and can still use XHelmet without license.
+- Ip address is 192.168.4.1 follow through the setup process. you can press Next to skip all and can still use XTimer without license.
 ![image](https://github.com/user-attachments/assets/eaa61b71-0a96-4249-84ce-97330d2e6ece)

 ## Enjoy!!!!